juliatangwc/shopify-production-engineer-intern-challenge/README.md

 Additional features:
 - Ability to create warehouses and assign inventory to specific locations
-- Display of current weather condition for warehouse locations
+- Display of current weather condition for warehouse locations (using the Open Weather API)

 ## Contents
 - [Tech Stack](#tech-stack)